wareya/OpenMW-PBR/README.md

 # Wareya's PBR shaders for OpenMW

-Based on OpenMW commit e4c70b7861.
+Based on OpenMW commit 55107e0913.

 ![openmw_2024-04-18_04-02-39](https://github.com/wareya/OpenMW-PBR/assets/585488/1ac9ec2f-6e81-432f-a99a-fd0a14a4836c)

 (screenshot taken with a groundcover mod (Aesthesia))

-Very basic minimally invasive PBR shaders for OpenMW 0.49 dev builds.
-Based on revision e4c70b7861.
+Very basic minimally invasive PBR shaders for OpenMW 0.49 builds.
+Based on revision 55107e0913.
 Don't install unless you know what you're doing.
 Make a backup of the vanilla shaders folder by COPYING it (NOT by renaming it), then copy these shaders over the base ones.

 Implements basic lambert diffuse lighting and schlick-ggx specular lighting.
 Lighting math is done in (approximately) linear light.
 Configuration is in lighting_pbr.glsl.